The Market Price of Risk for Delivery Periods: Pricing Swaps and Options in Electricity Markets: Electricity Options

 $\Psi_{0k}(t,T,\phi)$ and $\Psi_{1k}(t,T,\phi)$ for $k=1,2$ solve the following two systems of differential equations:

 and

 where $d_1(x)$ and $d_2(x)$ are defined in \eqref{eq:d1_d2}.
 Compared to \cite{schneider2018samuelson}, the Samuelson effect appears additionally in front of $\Psi_{11}$ and $\Psi_{12}$.
 This leads to the setting of time-dependent coefficients in the Riccati-type equations.
 The explicit solution is expressed in terms of hypergeometric expressions.

-Figure \ref{fi:OptionPrices_IV_TS_QQ} illustrates option prices with respect to seven strike prices based on the default parameters introduced in Table \ref{tab:1} and \ref{tab:2}.
+Figure \ref{fi:OptionPrices_Effects_QQ} (b) illustrates call option prices during the last two trading months based on the default parameters introduced in Tables \ref{tab:1} and \ref{tab:1_Samuelson}.
 We use the Runge-Kutta method with adaptive step size to solve both systems of differential equations.
 The trapezoidal integration of the integrands with respect to $\phi$ leads to the cumulative distributions $Q_1$ and $Q_2$ for each strike price $K$.
-An application of Equation \eqref{eq:option_price} gives the corresponding option prices for each strike.
+An application of Equation \eqref{eq:option_price} gives the corresponding call option prices for each strike.
 In fact, we approximate the analytic expressions for $\Psi_{11}$, $\Psi_{12}$, $\Psi_{01}$, and $\Psi_{02}$ since two coefficients in the Riccati equation include the Samuelson effect.

 For models with time-dependent $\theta, \sigma,$ and $\rho$, the method by \cite{Benhamou} can be applied with the help of a volatility of variance expansion using the Lewis representation.
 For time-dependent coefficients of piece-wise constant structure, one can also use the model of \cite{Nogel}.
 However, in general, the solution has to be found numerically.
 Most of them concern the one dimensional case, for example, standard second order finite difference methods, see \cite{Tavella}.
 More recently, results include stochastic volatility with high-order compact finite difference schemes such as Crank–Nicolson scheme, see \cite{During}.